 No, you will not be able to change or update your responses or submit additional documents after the scholarship deadline has passed.
 Until that time, you can review and update your application(s).

 Is a Free Application for Federal Student Aid (FAFSA) required for all Foundation scholarships?

-Currently, only the Marie Hall Scholarship requires FAFSA information.
-Your FAFSA documentation must be uploaded to the Marie Hall Scholarship “Apply To” scholarship opportunity for consideration.
+At this time, the Marie Hall Scholarship is the only scholarship requiring FAFSA information.
+Your FAFSA documentation must be uploaded to the Marie Hall Scholarship “Apply-To” scholarship opportunity for consideration.
 Please be aware that students can submit a FAFSA as early as October 1, 2017, for the 2018-2019 academic year using 2016 income and tax information.
 The earlier filing date of October 1 is a permanent FAFSA change in policy.

 Are SAT or ACT scores required for all Foundation scholarships?